fluree/docs.flur.ee/src/content/0.15.0/docs/schema/settings.md

 Note that when you change a language, your full-text search may not immediately reflect this change.
 Your ledger will have to completely reindex any full-text enabled predicates, which may take a while with a larger dataset.
 When full-text re-indexing is complete, you will see a log `Add full text flakes to store complete for: X subjects.`.

-To see how to use full-text search, see the [analytical query section for full-text search](/docs/query/analytical-query#full-text-search).
+To see how to use full-text search, see the [guide on full-text search](/guides/analytical-queries/full-text-search).

 \* Fluree Full-text search uses [Apache Lucene Smart Chinese Analyzer](https://lucene.apache.org/core/4_0_0/analyzers-smartcn/org/apache/lucene/analysis/cn/smart/SmartChineseAnalyzer.html) for Chinese and mixed Chinese-English text.